Privacy Policy

 - Google, GitHub, ORCID — only if you choose that sign-in method; we receive your verified email and a provider identifier.

-- Academic search providers — Semantic Scholar, OpenAlex, CrossRef, DBLP, Europe PMC, Unpaywall and arXiv receive your search terms or DOIs to return results.
+- Academic search providers — Semantic Scholar, OpenAlex, CrossRef, DBLP, Europe PMC, arXiv, DOAJ, HAL, IETF, CORE, bioRxiv/medRxiv and Unpaywall receive your search terms or DOIs to return results.
 We do not send them your account identity.

 - Stripe — payment processing.
 Disabled during the pilot; no payment data is shared today.